Bartholomey/the_lake_redoubt/julija/14_chapter_fourteen.md

 **89**

-Remember my mind’s suffering during the night of the void.
-Remember how my apology for Julija’s ramblings (she pretended to write a horror story) lead me to your realm, and after having described my near-drowning accident, remember how you mocked me, saying the Red Fortress had rejected me.
-Remember my River of Melancholy; remember how you followed me along the bank while I was floating in it.
-Remember that you called me a mathematical mistake; remember that you called me incomplete, unfinished.
-Remember my three dreams.
-Remember my retreat to Lake Redoubt and the siege.
-Remember the portals.
-Remember Julija’s longsword and her armour.
-Remember your transformation into the void angel.
-Remember how I attacked the void angel with her longsword.
-Remember the thirteen daggers.
-Remember how I am always collapsing, but never actually falling on the ground and shattering.
-Remember my walls.
-Remember the descriptions I gave of Julija’s visits.
+The chain of events: Julija leaves me, I face the night of the void alone.
+I write an apology for Julija’s ramblings – she pretended to write a horror story – which leads me to you, oh shadowy figure, and when I describe my near-drowning accident, you mock me, saying the Red Fortress rejected me.
+You call me a mathematical mistake; you call me incomplete, unfinished.
+I retreat to the Lake Redoubt, where I remain under siege.

 *Senčna postava odvrne, da je Julijina grozljivka v resnici krinka za nekaj dejanskega, moje opravičilo pa zavarovanje pred dobesednim obravnavanjem njenih opisovanj.*